Dance Monkey: How Australian busker Tones and I scored a global hit

 Within the first 30 seconds of Tones and I’s music video for Dance Monkey, you get a sense of the kind of artist she is: a force to be reckoned with and the kind of voice that forces you to sit up and take notice.

-The track is currently enjoying a second week at Number 1 on Australia’s ARIA Singles Chart – she’s the first female artist to land a chart-topper in the country since Delta Goodrem in 2015.
-She’s also the first Australian artist to reach the summit this year; last year only 5 Seconds of Summer and Dean Lewis managed it, and in 2017, no Australians reached the top.
+Tones and I is also the first Australian artist to reach the summit this year; last year only 5 Seconds of Summer and Dean Lewis managed it, and in 2017, no Australians reached the top.

-The tidal wave impact in her home country is now rippling across the globe: Dance Monkey has so far hit Number 1 in Norway and Sweden, and it's currently scaling the Official UK Singles Chart, currently up 11 places from its Number 82 debut on last week’s chart.
+The tidal wave impact in her home country is now rippling across the globe: Dance Monkey has so far hit Number 1 in 22 countries, including Germany, Ireland, Norway, Italy, Sweden, Austria, Switzerland and France.

 "The song's about when I was busking and how people are impatient,” Tones and I told Sydney Morning Herald.
 If we're not entertained in the first minute we just scroll on.
 I could see that was reflected in me busking in the street.
 People wanted you to perform, to keep going, more, more.
 So I wrote a song about the pressure of live performance now that we have entertainment just at the click of a button."